CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/4-Sales-Demo.md

 1. Let’s go a step further and ask Copilot to generate recommendations in a Word document.
 In the prompt field, enter:

     ```text
     Based on the trend, suggest two ways I can increase EV charger sales in the Mountain and Midwest regions.
 Export the recommendations to a Word Document.
     ```

-1. Select the **hyperlink** Copilot provides for the new Word document to open it.
+1. Select the **Hyperlink** Copilot provides for the new Word document to open it.

     ![](./Images/p4t1p6.png)